tfsojon/richinsql-blog/content/post/2019-04-23-building-a-formula-one-race-tracker-part-three.md

             T.Team_Name
   ```

-In the where clause, I have specified that I only want this year&#8217;s data, this is done by using the YEAR function on the DateTime column Race_Date and matching it to the Year of the GETDATE() function which will return the current date in DateTime format.
+In the where clause, I have specified that I only want this year's data, this is done by using the YEAR function on the DateTime column Race_Date and matching it to the Year of the GETDATE() function which will return the current date in DateTime format.

 Finally, the data is then grouped, first by driver forename, then driver surname and finally Team_Name to give me the total points for the current season per driver.